 “I would probably take the Fentanyl,” she said.

-“Okay.
+“OK.
 I think that’s what I want to do.”

-I'd always imagined abortions to be a horrific experience with a shop vac wedged between your legs sucking out any current fertilized egg, narrowly missing your entire uterus and bladder system.
-A nurse called my name, brought me into a procedure room, and told me to undress from the waist down.
+I'd always imagined abortions to be a horrific experience with a shop vac wedged between your legs sucking out any fertilised egg, narrowly missing your entire uterus and bladder system.
+A nurse called my name, brought me into a procedure room and told me to undress from the waist down.
 My stomach flipped and twisted.
 After a moment a doctor and two different nurses, all female, came into the room.
 They introduced themselves and described what would happen during the procedure.
 One of the nurses was there to hold my hand and comfort me, while the doctor and the other nurse performed the abortion.
 They asked if I had any questions.

 “Is there going to be any noise?”
 I asked.

 “Maybe a faint clicking noise, but nothing too noticeable.”

 They laughed, said no and asked me to lie down on the table while they did a sonogram.
 I held the first nurse’s hand.